Sir Edward Crofton, 4th Baronet

 Sir Edward Crofton, 4th Baronet (12 April 1713 – 26 March 1745) was an Anglo-Irish politician.

 Family

 Crofton was the son of Sir Edward Crofton, 3rd Baronet and Mary Nixon.
-He represented Roscommon County in the Irish House of Commons between 1735 and his death in 1745.
+He represented County Roscommon in the Irish House of Commons between 1735 and his death in 1745.
 He succeeded to his father's baronetcy on 11 November 1739.
 He married Martha Damer, daughter of Joseph Damer and Mary Churchill, on 17 June 1741.

 Education

-Crofton entered Trinity College, Dublin on 19 May 17300.
+Crofton entered Trinity College Dublin on 19 May 17300.

 Political career

-He represented Roscommon County in the Irish House of Commons between 1735 and his death in 1745.
+He represented County Roscommon in the Irish House of Commons between 1735 and his death in 1745.

 Military career

 He served in the British Army and was killed near Tournai during the War of the Austrian Succession.
 He died without children and was succeeded by his relation, Oliver.
 The later Crofton Baronets were descendants of Edward's sister Catherine, who married Sir Marcus Lowther-Crofton, 1st Baronet.